 Tooth extraction is a common oral surgery involving the removal of one or more teeth from its socket in the mandible.
-If it is cracked or damaged by decay, our experts at Highland Oak Dental office will do their best to repair damaged teeth using the crown, filling or any type of treatment.
+If it is a cracked tooth, chipped tooth, or a damaged tooth by decay, our experts at Highland Oak Dental dental office will do their best to repair damaged teeth using the crown, filling, or root canal therapy.
 But sometimes, there is too much damage to the teeth that it cannot get fixed with such treatments.
 In this case, the teeth will need to be removed.
-A very loose tooth will need to be pulled if it can no longer be saved, even with a bone graft.
+An abscessed tooth or a very loose tooth will need to be pulled if it can no longer be saved, even with a bone graft.

 Reasons for unhealthy teeth removal